Understanding Retaliation: Illinois Landlord Retaliation Act

-If the tenant’s building falls into one of the categories not covered by the Chicago Residential Landlord Tenant Ordinance, it will still be covered by the Illinois Retaliatory Eviction Act.
-This law is much weaker.
+If the tenant’s building falls into one of the categories not covered by the Chicago Residential Landlord Tenant Ordinance, it will still be covered by the Illinois Landlord Retaliation Act.

-Under the Illinois Retaliatory Eviction Act, landlords cannot retaliate against a tenant for doing any of the following:
+Under 765 ILCS 721/5, landlords cannot retaliate against a tenant for doing any of the following:

 Landlord actions that can count as retaliatory: